ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 <div id="eq-gci"></div>

-In a prior version of the GCI, we tried merging the spatial and temporal components in one vector [as in Equation ???](#eq-gci).
+In a prior version of the GCI, we tried merging the spatial and temporal components in one vector [as in Equation 3](#eq-gci).

 \begin{equation}
 \underbrace{\texttt{std::vector}}\_{\text{grid idx}} \texttt{<}\underbrace{\texttt{std::vector}}\_{\text{calendar idx}} \texttt{<}\underbrace{\texttt{std::set\<TripTime\>}}_{\text{spat. \& temp. relevant}} \texttt{>}\texttt{>}